telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/persist-all-changes-with-one-request.md

 ---
-title: Persist All Changes With One Request
+title: Persist All Changes with One Request
-page_title: Persist All Changes With One Request | Kendo UI Scheduler
+page_title: Persist All Changes with One Request | Kendo UI Scheduler
-description: "Learn how to persist all Kendo UI Scheduler changes with a single request."
+description: "Learn how to persist all changes in a Kendo UI Scheduler with a single request."
 slug: howto_persist_all_changes_with_a_single_request_scheduler
 ---

-# Persist All Changes With One Request
+# Persist All Changes with One Request

-The example below demonstrates how to persist all Kendo UI Scheduler changes with a single request.
+The example below demonstrates how to persist all changes in a Kendo UI Scheduler with a single request.

 ###### Example